Architecture

 By default, it parses rows into python dictionary.
 In addition, the following pseudo-types are supported:

-• dict[str, Any], list[Any] - for storing JSON data structures in database (technically there is no restriction on types for dictionary keys and values, but it is recommended to use only string keys).
+• dict[str, Any] and list[Any] - for storing JSON data structures in database (technically there is no restriction on types for dictionary keys and values, but it is recommended to use only string keys).
 The type is stored as json data type and json.loads and json.dumps methods are used in order to read and write from/to database respectively.

 Basic flows